10 ways to get your goth on for World Goth Day

 How will you celebrate the international day of goth?

 It’s time to ‘get your goth on’ for World Goth Day!
-Now in its sixth year, the annual celebration of all things goth takes place on May 22 and goths around the world are ready for the occasion.
+Now in its seventh year, the annual celebration of all things goth takes place on May 22 and goths around the world are ready for the occasion.
 Here are 10 ways you can pledge your allegiance to the dark side!

 Support Your Local Goth Scene